Lauri92/Helsinki-Sighting/README.md

 ## Highlights of implementation

-Overall, development of this application provided an opportunity of strengthening some core basics about Android development in an environment which is a little bit more challenging.
-Areas improved include for example: management of overall project structure, usage of Coroutines with the Helsinki API and Room database mixed, Recyclerviews and updating data in adapters, using Retrofit with more complicated datamodels and how to apply scope functions into code more often.
+Overall, development of this application provided an opportunity of strengthening some core basics about Android development.
+Areas improved include for example: management of overall project structure, usage of Livedata, usage of Coroutines with the Helsinki API and Room database mixed, Recyclerviews and updating data in adapters, using Retrofit with more complicated datamodels and how to apply scope functions into code more often.

-Along the way several new things were learned too, such as how Bottomsheets work and how Livetemplates can make life much easier, for example when implementing an Adapter for a Recyclerview.
+Along the way several new things were learned too, such as how Bottomsheets work, how a simple navigation is setup using Osmdroid, and how Livetemplates can make life much easier, for example when implementing an Adapter for a Recyclerview.